Choosing a Major

 - Conduct informational interviews with people working in your dream job(s) to learn about that profession.
 Ask to shadow them for a day or two.

 - Talk with alumni about their choices, visit professors and read professional literature.

 - Volunteer in your field of interest to gain a better understanding of the duties and responsibilities of professionals in that field.

-- Work part time in a field related to your potential major.
+- Work part-time in a field related to your potential major.
 Look for open positions at Jobs4Rams.